Welcome Home!

 Shalom!

-Our definition of Shalom:
+Our definition of Shalom: Harmony

-a harmonious relationship with all creation.
+with all creation.

 "The idea of shalom is itself a reflection of a world perfected–where peace, justice, care for creation, and respect for human dignity are grounded in the love of God and neighbor, a restored creation.